NLnetLabs/routinator/README.md

 ## Getting Started

-There’s two things you need for Routinator: rsync and Rust and a C toolc… There are three things you need for Routinator: rsync, Rust and a C toolchain.
+There’s two things you need for Routinator: rsync and Rust and a C toolc… There are three things you need for Routinator: rsync, a C toolchain and Rust.
 You need rsync because the RPKI repository currently uses rsync as its main means of distribution.
-You need Rust because that’s what the Routinator has been written in.
 Some of the cryptographic primitives used by the Routinator require a C toolchain, so you need that, too.
+You need Rust because that’s what Routinator has been written in.

 Since this currently is an early version, we decided not to distribute binary packages just yet.
 But don’t worry, getting Rust and building